- Hal Ackerman

 Most recently he has taught creative writing, literature, poetry, and publishing courses at various institutions, including Hunter College and the 92 Street Y in New York City and the University of Colorado in Boulder.
 He was selected for the summer residency program for artists at the esteemed Vermont Studio Center.
 In addition, he runs a premier private tutoring and college prep company in Manhattan, Metro Academic Prep, an internationally-acclaimed website that improves college essay writing, College Essay Organizer.

 Tim Tomlinson is co-founder of New York Writers Workshop, and co-author of its popular text, The Portable MFA in Creative Writing.
-His first collection of short fiction, This Is Not Happening to You, appears in September 2017.
-He is also the author of Yolanda: An Oral History in Verse (Finishing Line Press), and Requiem for the Tree Fort I Set on Fire (Winter Goose).
-His fiction, poetry, and essays have been published in Australia, China, the Philippines, and in numerous venues in the US, including Lime Hawk, Mulberry Fork Review, Sin Fronteras, and the anthology Long Island Noir (Akashic Books).
-He’s given talks and offered workshops in Australia, China, Thailand, Singapore, and the Philippines.
-A Professor in New York University’s Global Liberal Studies program,and a member of Asia Pacific Writers & Translators, Tim currently resides in the burg of his birth, Brooklyn.
+He has also published the books This Is Not Happening to You (short fiction), Yolanda: An Oral History in Verse (oral history/poetry), and Requiem for the Tree Fort I Set on Fire (poetry).
+His work has been collected in Brooklyn Poets Anthology, We Contain Multitudes: Twelve Years of Softblow, Long Island Noir, Pa'lante a la Luz, and elsewhere.
+He has been published in Australia, China, Singapore, the Philippines, and in numerous venues in the US, including Lime Hawk, Missouri Review, Sin Fronteras, and the Tule Review.
+He's on the Advisory Board of Asia Pacific Writers & Translators.
+He teaches in New York University's Global Liberal Studies program.
 Visit Tim online at http://timtomlinson.org/.

 Gini Kopecky Wallace